cdifan/cdichips/mc6805ikat.md

 *ccccffffff* = x position \
 *eeeegggggg* = y position

+The x and y values use the full 0-1023 range to represent 0,0 - 767,559 (high-res PAL).

 [CD-i Emulator] uses this response message only when necessary;
 the `Relative pointer state` response is used whenever both x and y position delta values fit in an 8-bit signed value (i.e. are in the -128 ...